 Additionally, this will open up more opportunities for relationships between academic institutions and non-accredited providers who provide a wide variety of academic services.
-This decision also makes it clear that rather than being exception, the relationship between higher ed institutions and OPMs / alternative providers should be considered “favored.”
-In many cases, these are more efficient, less expensive and substantially better ways of providing educational services than what are currently available in the institution.
+This decision also makes it clear that rather than being the exception, the relationship between higher ed institutions and OPMs / alternative providers should be considered “favored.”
+In many cases, these are more efficient, less expensive, and substantially better ways of providing educational services than what is currently available in the institution.

 This type of innovation isn’t necessarily bad for higher education.
 When MOOCs first appeared and changed the marketplace, the assumption was that these would radically change higher education.
 That death was greatly exaggerated, but it has created a substantial industry of companies that are using private capital to create quality educational experiences.
 This regulatory change will make it easier for institutions to pick and choose and make these products part of their educational program.

-One note with this – the Department had proposed eliminating the 50% outsourcing limit, but the negotiators retained this limit for outsourcing courses if.
+One note with this – the Department had proposed eliminating the 50% outsourcing limit, but the negotiators retained this limit for outsourcing courses.

 Innovations in Courses

-For example, StraighterLine, an educational program provider, focuses on lower-division undergraduate courses that make up core curriculum.
-These lower-division courses are a very expensive enterprise for a school to provide and more often than not, these courses have little innovation.
-StraighterLine provides innovative approaches to these courses, enabling adult learners to fulfill their general education requirements without going to the institution, allowing the institution to focus on their own programs that are innovative.
+For example, StraighterLine, an educational program provider, focuses on lower-division undergraduate courses that make up the core curriculum.
+These lower-division courses are a very expensive enterprise for a school to provide, and more often than not, these courses have little innovation.
+StraighterLine provides innovative approaches to these courses, enabling adult learners to fulfill their general education requirements without going to the institution, allowing the institution to focus on its own programs that are innovative.
 This is a very critical development.